xuelongqy/wallet_core_bindings/README.md

 TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.

+## License

+### Commercial license
+If you want to use wallet_core_bindings in your commercial app, website or plugin, you need to obtain a commercial license from the author.
+Please contact [xuelongqy@qq.com](mailto:xuelongqy@qq.com) for more information.Once you obtain the license, your authorization information will appear in the [AUTHORIZED.md](https://github.com/xuelongqy/wallet_core_bindings/blob/main/AUTHORIZED.md).

+### Open-source license
+GNU AGPLv3